Ninety-seven percent of employees believe Business communication has an impact on tasks performed every day.

 It is important to create a good personal relationship with your business partner in order to reach a decision, although Danes do tend to be quite pragmatic in their business dealings.
 This would suggest that any shortcomings in personal relationships can be overcome, depending on the facts and good argument.

 In accordance with Danish society, Danish work environments are seldom based upon hierarchies and formalities between various levels of management and as such, all workers, whether they be the top manager or the cleaner, are considered equally important.
-Danes are hardworking people and are keen that each minute spent at work is productive and used effectively.
+In addition to, danes are hardworking people and are keen that each minute spent at work is productive and used effectively.
 It is therefore important to arrive on time for both work and meetings.

-Handshakes (with men, women and children) are the accepted form of greeting.
-Danes shake hands both for greetings upon arrival and departure from a meeting.
-Business people should not routinely expect to meet with their Danish counterparts after 4 pm on weekdays.
+Besides, business people should not routinely expect to meet with their Danish counterparts after 4 pm on weekdays.
 Do not plan meetings for Saturdays, Sundays, or on national holidays.
-Not all Danes appreciate breakfast meetings, which should be scheduled only with due consideration to the particular situation.
+Also, not all Danes appreciate breakfast meetings, which should be scheduled only with due consideration to the particular situation.

 It is appropriate to use a person’s title until the use of first names has been indicated as being appropriate.
 Use professional titles when applicable.
 Otherwise, use the following Danish courtesy titles.
 Hr: Mr., Fru: Mrs., Froken: Miss.
 As outlined above, Danes tend to use first names quite early on in a business relationship.